plaindocs/docbuilds/source/making-of.md

 Middleman has a solid extension system, that makes it straight forward to achieve something like this, once you get the hang of it.

 The basic convention for Middleman extensions is to have a an extension class that in itself does little else than register helpers and resource list manipulators (more on those later), and then delegate the more specific tasks of filtering resources, or exposing methods to templates to more specified classes.
-Here's an annotated version of the Github extension we're using for StaticGen:
+Here's an annotated version of the Github extension we're using for DocBuilds:

 ```ruby
 # The top level module for our extension.